holochain-gym/holochain-gym.github.io/docs/concepts/dna-zomes.md

 };
 ```

-You can also create some entries in one `Dna` and switch back and forth `Dnas` to realise that when you create a new network, none of the data is ported.
+You can also create some entries in one `DNA` and switch back and forth `DNAs` to realise that when you create a new network, none of the data is ported.

 ## Zomes

-`Dnas` in Holochain are composed out of multiple `zomes`. `Zomes` are like modules: you can compose them together to aggregate its functionality.
+In Holochain `DNAs` are composed of multiple `zomes`. `Zomes` are like modules: you can put them together to aggregate its functionality.

 These are examples for different zomes: